romgripper/gobang/README.md

-Visit https://romgripper.github.io/gobang/ and have fun
+Visit https://romgripper.github.io/gobang/ and have fun!